smarthomesnowy/ESPHome-LVGL-small-screen/README.md

 This will be a lot easier than the first [LVGL project](https://github.com/smarthomesnowy/ESPHome-LVGL-Touchscreen) because I can just copy everything over to this project them remove the things I don't need on these displays - mainly the touchscreen stuff.

 For speed and for sharing it easily on Github I used one main yaml file instead of the breaking the code into different yaml files.
+## Converting the code
+So first of all I removed the animated weather icons code and images from the yaml, then started to tweak the font sizes down and remove the old font sizes.
+At first I had so many widgets hanging off the the bounds of the display but slowly and surely I wrestled everything to where it should be and did some more aligning and tweaking of everything.
+I made just about everything centered on this display size because of the constraints would not allow me to display anything more per page unlike the larger screen.
+When I got the new MDI icons working for the weather for today AND tomorrow I was very happy indeed - they look really nice on the smaller screen.

 ## Ideas for the future
 On the old design the clock code had some triggers that made the RGB light ring run effects based on when football and F1 was on, I would like to replace this.